department-of-veterans-affairs/vets-website/va-gov/pages/health-care/index.md

   <div class="link">
     <a href="#"><b>Family and Caregiver Health Benefits</b></a>
-    <p>Find out if you qualify for VA medical benefits as a spouse, surviving spouse, dependent child, or caregiver.</p>
+    <p>See if you qualify for VA medical benefits as a spouse, surviving spouse, dependent child, or caregiver.</p>
   </div>

 </section>